simplefractal/learnathon-neural-networks/readme.md

 ## PRACTICAL EXPERIMENT

+For this experiment I used Spyder which is a great IDE for machine learning.
+Also needed the following packages:
+* pandas
+* numpy
+* matplotlib
+* keras
+* scikit

 Objective - to build an Artificial Neural Network

 Problem - the bank has given us 10,000 lines of data that trains on bank customer data which includes the features below as well as whether or not the customer has left the bank.
 In order to to best serve the bank we will build an ANN to predict probability of a customer leaving the bank based on the features given: